-They might not be aware of the way they’re coming across, or they might need their behavior pointing out to them to put it to bed.
-Do this in a calm, professional manner and remember to keep it professional.
+They might not be aware of how they’re coming across, or they might need their behavior pointed out to them to put it to bed.
+Do this in a calm, professional manner, and remember to keep it professional.

 The thing to remember about jealous staff is that they will more than likely be unhappy with their own position.
 Helping people to succeed will go further than abusing your power.

 If you have ideas that you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!

 Would you like to contribute a post?